 Below the main menu, the top of the dashboard includes a user-defined unit label and location on the left.
-These are defined on the System page, and allow the PDU to have a unique and meaningful identification.
+These are defined in the System tab, and allow the PDU to have a unique and meaningful identification.
 On the right, the Help and Logout buttons sit above a time stamp of when the viewed web page was last loaded.
 This top section of the page is common to all web pages.